 Before we knew it, our excitement had propelled us down the 3.5-mile trail with relative ease.
 However, our bodies quickly reminded us that the 1,700-ft elevation drop over 26 switchbacks was quite the workout for our legs.
 But, it wasn’t long before the gorgeous ocean views distracted us from how wobbly we were feeling.

 No wonder the residents didn’t want to leave this place.

 After about 15 minutes of wandering around the meeting area and admiring the unspoiled beauty all around us, the plane passengers arrived.
 Another 10 minutes past, and no mule riders.
 Soon, the tour guide showed up and announced that we would start without them to stay on schedule.
 Had we been second guessing our decision to hike before, we definitely wouldn’t have been at that point.

-So, we left without half the group to check out the local bookstore which is manned by the oldest living resident – who was sent to Kalaupapa as a child.
+So, we left without half the group to check out the local bookstore which is manned by the youngest living resident – who is in his 70s now and was sent to Kalaupapa as a child.
 We were on his schedule, since he’d be closing soon for lunch (which is provided for free for residents, along with medical care and other benefits – the least they could do for isolating them, right?).

 Since we are not ones to buy souvenirs or really anything that takes up space, we spent our time looking at the photos and documents framed on the wall.
 One in particular that struck us was a copy of the letter people in local facilities would receive before being sent to the Kalaupapa colony.
 They only gave them a few hours, to avoid people trying to escape to see family before.
 It was so heartbreaking and clear how absolutely terrifying this disease was at the time for the government to take such extreme measures.